 We commit to addressing and removing barriers to full inclusion and equity, particularly with underrepresented groups who have not reached their full potential because of ingrained, structural inequality.

-Approach: Continue to build on NYC Aging’s success of contracting with Minority and Women-owned Business Enterprises (M/WBE).
+Strategy IV - Expanding NYC Aging's network of Minority and Women-owned Business Enterprises (M/WBE)

 If you have any questions or comments please contact us through this form.